 Dairying and fruit growing are the major primary industries, with the viticulture and tomato industries also showing significant growth.
-Food processing is a significant secondary industry, with over 30 major food processing related businesses located within two hours of the major urban centres.
-The large volume of fresh and processed food stuffs produced in the region generates an extremely high number of freight movements.
-The road transport industry which has grown up to support this freight task is a substantial contributor to Greater Shepparton's economy in its own right and Shepparton is now provincial Victoria's largest truck sales and service centre.
+Food processing is a significant secondary industry, with over 30 major food processing related businesses support this freight task is a substantial contributor to Greater Shepparton's economy in its own right and Shepparton is now provincial Victoria's largest truck sales and service centre.